Distributed Set-Based Observers Using Diffusion Strategies: Evaluation

 One important aspect of the performance of the set-based estimation algorithm is reducing the resulting radius of the over-approximating estimated set.
-Therefore, we analyze the radiuses of the estimated zonotopes of the proposed algorithms in comparison to the previous work in \cite{conf:dis-kalmaninspired}.
-Table \ref{tab:radius} shows the mean and standard deviation of the radiuses with and without the diffusion step of the proposed algorithms.
-The diffusion decreases the radiuses due to the proposed intersection criteria.
-Moreover, our proposed algorithms with and without the diffusion step are much better than the previous work \cite{conf:dis-kalmaninspired}.
-We note that the network with higher connectivity has a lower radius as the intersection with more strips decreases the estimated set.
-The center of the estimated zonotope is considered as a single point estimate of the proposed algorithms.
-Therefore, we report the localization error of the estimated centers by the proposed algorithms in Table \ref{tab:loc_err}.
+Therefore, we analyze the radii of the estimated zonotopes of the proposed algorithms in comparison to the previous work in \citep{conf:dis-kalmaninspired} and \citep{conf:diffusion}.
+Table~\ref{tab:radius} shows the mean and standard deviation of the radii with and without the diffusion step and measurement sharing.
+The diffusion step and the measurement sharing decrease the radii due to the proposed intersection criteria.
+Moreover, our proposed algorithms with and without the diffusion step are much better than the previous work in \citep{conf:dis-kalmaninspired}.
+We note that the network with higher connectivity has a smaller radius as the intersection with more strips decreases the estimated set.
+The center of the estimated zonotope is considered a single-point estimate of the proposed algorithms.
+Therefore, we report the localization error of the estimated centers by the proposed algorithms in Table~\ref{tab:loc_err}.
 The diffusion significantly enhances the center estimate of the proposed algorithms.
-Again, the diffusion step is more effective in a network with low connectivity.
+Again, the diffusion step is more effective in a network with a low connectivity.

-Table \ref{tab:exectime} shows the execution time of each step in the proposed algorithms while again changing the number of neighbors.
-The time update step does not depend on the number of the neighbors.
-To measure the execution time, we run each step $10^5$ times with random generated zonotopes, having $20$ generators, and take the average of the execution time.
+Table~\ref{tab:exectime} shows the execution time of each step in the proposed algorithms while again changing the number of neighbors.
+To measure the execution time, we run each step $500$ times with randomly generated zonotopes with $20$ generators and take the average execution time.
+The measurements were taken on an 11$^{th}$ Generation Intel(R) Core(TM) i7-1185G7 processor with 16.0 GB RAM.
+The time update step does not depend on the number of neighbors.

+The main challenges in proposing new set-based observers are mainly choosing the set representation.
+We chose zonotopes as one can efficiently compute linear maps and Minkowski sums – both are essential operations for set-based observers.
+In addition, selecting the appropriate optimization function for computing the observer gain, which can maintain low computation costs and high accuracy in comparison to the standard volume minimization technique, was a challenge.
+We ended up choosing the Frobenius norm as a lightweight indication of the volume of the zonotope.